 Boxwood psyllid (Monarthropalpus flavus) are small, soft bodied insects that feed on the sap of boxwood.
 They are light green in colour and the nymphs are covered in whitish waxy secretions.
 These waxy secretions can make the boxwood appear to have dandruff.
-The nymphs feeding causes the leaves to curl over and cup; enclosing them in a protective shield safe from predators, weather and garden sprays.
-Although the feeding damage is considered cosmetic and not a real threat to the plants life, it none-the-less can really mar the appearance.
+The nymphs feeding causes the leaves to curl over and cup, enclosing them in a protective shield safe from predators, weather and garden sprays.
+Although the feeding damage is considered cosmetic and not a real threat to the plant’s life, it none-the-less can really mar the appearance.

-Boxwood Psyllid Damage
+Boxwood Psyllid Signs and Symptoms

 Boxwood Psyllid Life Cycle

 Adult boxwood psyllid lay their orange coloured eggs in the bud scales of boxwood in June and July.
-The following April to May, just as the boxwood begin putting on their new growth, the eggs hatch and the light green nymphs begin feeding on the buds and young leaves.
-The nymphs secrete a waxy filamentous substance called ‘lerp’ which they use to partially cover themselves in for protection.
+The following April to May, just as the boxwood begins putting on their new growth, the eggs hatch and the light green nymphs begin feeding on the buds and young leaves.
+The nymphs secrete a waxy filamentous substance called ‘lerp’ which they use to partially cover themselves for protection.
 The nymphs quickly go through 5 instar stages before maturing to an adult in late May to early June.
 The adults are light green in colour and measure about 1 1/2 mm (1/16″).
 They have clear wings and are good jumpers.
-When the boxwood is disturbed they fly up.
+When the boxwood disturbed, they fly up.
 Boxwood psyllids have one generation per year.

 Boxwood Psyllid Management and Control